WGBH-MLA/AAPB2/app/views/special_collections/wunc-collection.md

 ## Help

 Records are described at an item level, and all records contain a brief summary of asset.
 Each record is identified by corresponding series and episode title.
-Many recordings contain keywords discussed during the recording.
-To identify persons or topics of interest within the collection, users can search by name or by possible keywords.
+Many recordings contain keywords from the recording, however full transcripts are not availible.
+To identify persons or topics of interest within the collection, users can search by name or by possible keywords and subjects.